ONE IN FOUR STUDENTS SUFFER FROM MENTAL HEALTH PROBLEMS

 SUICIDE IS THE 3RD LEADING CAUSE OF DEATH IN AGES 10-24 AND MENTAL HEALTH ISSUES ARE PREVALENT AMONGST UNIVERSITY STUDENTS

 The urgent need to promote awareness of mental health and emotional wellbeing in young people is becoming recognised by leaders, educators, parents and professionals across the globe.
 We want to go beyond awareness and implement effective solutions.
-Our goal is to improve mental and emotional wellbeing across the globe and in turn, help to create sustainable students contributing to a sustainable world.
+Our goal is to contribute in improving the wellbeing of international students across the globe.

-Over the past ten years, there has been a sharp increase in the number of young people who choose to go to university and the number of first year students who report a mental health condition is higher than ever before.
+Over the past ten years, there has been a sharp increase in the number of international students who choose to go to university and the number of first year students who report a mental health condition is higher than ever before.
 In turn, the time to make university students’ mental health and wellbeing a priority, is long overdue.
-University life can present numerous new challenges to students, from the demands of more challenging academic studies, to being away from home, as well as balancing jobs and managing finances.
-Often, stress can lead to a negative feedback loop, as many individuals turn to unhealthy coping strategies.
-So, introducing resilience and personal development for all students, from the outset of joining university, is essential.
+University life can present numerous new challenges to international student from academic demands, to being away from home, as well as balancing jobs and managing finances resulting to unhealthy coping mechanisms.

-"In order to bring out sustainable students into the world, we need to invest in their personal sustainability.
-To be a sustainable world, the world needs self-sustained graduates."
+"In order to develop sustainable students into the world, we need to invest in their personal sustainability.
+To have a sustainable world, the world needs self-sustained graduates."